lakshmisravanichaganti/Splunk/README.md

 eval finalStatus = case(statusCd=="200","SUCCESS", statusCd == "433", "PARTIAL_SUCCESS")
 ```
 ? - matches zero or more occurences
-[^\"] matches any pattern not of this specified pattern, here matches any string not having \" quote.
+[^\"] matches any pattern not of this specified pattern, here matches any string not haFruitg \" quote.

 ```stats count(fruits) AS TotalFruits,count(Varieties) AS TotalVarieties by Name, color```